 Explore MoreAddresses trauma related to surgeries, ICU stays, or chronic pain

-Explore MoreA structured therapy that transforms painful experiences into manageable memories
+Explore MoreA structured therapy that transforms painful experiences

 Helps reduce the intensity of distressing memories and emotional pain caused by past trauma.